puybr/terraform-aws-ecs-cicd/README.md

     secret_key = "*****"
 # }
 ```
-- _Optional_ - Create an additional profile or use the `default` profile:
+- _Optional_ - Create an additional AWS CLI profile or use the `default` profile:
 ```sh
 # provider "aws" {
     profile = "default"